Ertuğrul Osman, Head of the Imperial House of Osman, dies at 97

 Even though he had lived most of his life abroad, Osmanoğlu was a true patriot and knew Turkish History, traditions and language very well (the latter, as he recalled, was possible because he used to talk in Turkish with his father and brother until their deaths).
 In addition to Turkish, he was also fluent in English, German and French and could speak some Italian and Spanish.

 Having lived to an advanced age, Osmanoğlu wanted to make sure his last days are spent in the country of his birth.
-In a 2007 interview, he said: “I don’t have much time left, so I want to be in Istanbul all the time”.Filed under Ottoman Royals
+In a 2007 interview, he said: “I don’t have much time left, so I want to be in Istanbul all the time”.Filed under Ottoman Empire

 Tagged Biography, Death, Ertuğrul Osman Osmanoğlu.